sonst-was/simpleTwo/README.md

 # simpleTwo
-A simple theme with two columns for [picoCMS](https://github.com/picocms/Pico).
+A simple theme with two columns for [picoCMS](https://github.com/picocms/Pico). - now with floating header!

 A live version of the theme can be seen here: [sonst-was.de](http://sonst-was.de/pico2/index)